nedhulseman/WeatherUnderground/README.md

-# Wather Underground Data retrieval
+# Wather Underground Data Retrieval

 This script will iterate through a list of locations and return their 5-day high and low temperature forecast